 What kind of shopping bags or packaging does the German law require for retail stores?

 There is no specific law in Germany that requires retail stores to use a certain type of shopping bag or packaging.
-However, many stores choose to use biodegradable bags made from natural materials like cotton and paper.
+However, many stores use biodegradable bags made from natural materials like cotton and paper.
 These bags typically have the store’s logo printed on them.

 Why do Germans prefer local brands?